 Reporting to the MHRA

-The Yellow Card Scheme run by the MHRA is the UK system for collecting and monitoring information on safety concerns such as suspected side effects or adverse incidents involving medicines and medical devices.
-The scheme relies on voluntary reporting of suspected side effects or medical device incidents to be reported by healthcare professionals and the public, including patients, carers and parents.
+The Yellow Card scheme run by the MHRA is the UK system for collecting and monitoring information on safety concerns such as suspected side effects or adverse incidents involving medicines including vaccines, and medical devices and e-cigarettes.
+The scheme relies on voluntary reporting by healthcare professionals and the public, including patients, carers and parents.

 For healthcare professionals the MHRA request that we report:

-• All reactions to new drugs, which have an inverted black triangle next to them in the BNF, in MIMS, or in their SmPCs.
-(You can read more about the MHRA's approach to monitoring of black triangle drugs, and the current list of these drugs is here.)
+• All reactions to new drugs, which have an inverted black triangle next to them in the BNF or in their SmPCs.
+(You can read more about the MHRA's approach to monitoring of black triangle drugs and the current list of these drugs is here.)

 • Any serious reaction to all other drugs including prescription and OTC medicines, vaccines, blood factors, immunoglobulins and herbal products.